Polarization and Correlation Effects in Lepton Flavor Violated Decays Induced by Axion-Like Particle: Introduction

-Alternatively, polarization observables which can be inclusive with respect to the neutrinos, are efficient probes to the relevant flavor violation parameters.
-It is well-known that, because parity conservation is violated maximally via the $V-A$ electroweak current in $\tau$-decays, its longitudinal polarization can be efficiently measured by using its decay products~\cite{Tsai:1971vv}.
-Particularly important is the hadronic decay mode $\tau \to \pi v_{\tau}$, in which polar angle distribution of the $\pi$-meson in the rest frame of the $\tau$-lepton (or equivalently energy distribution of the $\pi$-meson in the flying frame of the $\tau$-lepton) has maximum sensitivity to the longitudinal polarization of the parent $\tau$-lepton~\cite{Tsai:1971vv,Kawasaki:1973hf}.
-Sensitivities of the other hadronic decay modes, $\tau \to \rho \nu_{\tau}$ and $\tau \to a_{1} \nu_{\tau}$, are relatively lower due to deconstructive contributions from different helicity amplitudes, but can be significantly improved by further selections on the helicity components via subsequent decays of the $\rho$-meson~\cite{Rouge:804793,Rouge:1990kv,Hagiwara:1989fn} and $a_{1}$-meson~\cite{Hagiwara:1989fn}, respectively.
-It was shown that energy-energy correlation, as a consequence of longitudinal-longitudinal spin correlation, can be used to measure ratios between the electroweak axial and vector coupling constants~\cite{Kuhn:1982di,Nelson:1988bz,Nelson:1989cy}.
-Incorporating spin vectors of $\tau$-lepton pairs, CP-odd tensor observables~\cite{Bernreuther:1989kc} and $T$-odd observable~\cite{Bernabeu:1989ct} can be constructed, and a general analysis was done in Ref.~\cite{Bernabeu:1990na}.
-Spin correlations were also analyzed based on decay helicity amplitudes of the $\tau$-lepton, and was employed to probing interaction between the $\tau$-lepton and a neutral scalar particle~\cite{Bullock:1991my,Bullock:1992yt}.
+Alternatively, polarization effects can provide more efficient observables for measuring the flavor violation parameters.
+It is well-known that, longitudinal polarization of a $\tau$-lepton can be efficiently measured by using its decay products~\cite{Tsai:1971vv,Kuhn:1982di,Nelson:1988bz,Nelson:1989cy, Bernreuther:1989kc,Bernabeu:1989ct,Bernabeu:1990na,Bullock:1991my,Bullock:1992yt}.
+The hadronic decay mode $\tau \to \pi \nu_{\tau}$ has maximum sensitivity~\cite{Tsai:1971vv,Kawasaki:1973hf}.
+Sensitivities of the other hadronic decay modes, $\tau \to \rho \nu_{\tau}$ and $\tau \to a_{1} \nu_{\tau}$, are relatively lower due to deconstructive contributions from different helicity amplitudes, but can be significantly improved by further kinematical selections of the helicity components via subsequent decays of the $\rho$-meson~\cite{Rouge:804793,Rouge:1990kv,Hagiwara:1989fn} and $a_{1}$-meson~\cite{Hagiwara:1989fn}, respectively.
+However, for the leptonic decay modes, $ \tau^{\pm} \to \ell^{\pm} \bar{\nu}_{\ell}\nu_{\tau}$, since two neutrinos appear in the final state, polarization effects are weaker than the other modes.
+Because of this, searching for new physics by employing polarization effects of the leptonic decay modes was usually not considered as useful channels.